-Entoure supports the Clown Doctors.
+Entoure is a proud patron for the Clown Doctors.

 The Humour Foundation is a national charity founded in 1997 by performer Jean Paul Bell and General Practitioner Dr Peter Spitzer.
 The primary aim of The Humour Foundation is to promote and deliver the health benefits of humour.
 The core project is the Clown Doctors™, bringing support, fun and laughter to sick children in hospital.
 International research has found laughter to have both physiological and psychological benefits to health and wellbeing.

 “I have had the opportunity of being part of a couple of Clown Rounds and know first hand the incredible work conducted by the Clown Doctors and the difference their humour makes on the entire hospital system.
 They are simply incredible people doing truly incredible things and there is no doubt, if I had a child in hospital I would want the Clown Doctors to pay them a visit.”

 See some amazing Clown Doctors in the below clip:

 The Clown Doctors

 Imagine being a child in hospital, away from the comfort of your home and all that is familiar, and feeling sad, confused, frightened, lonely or in pain.
 This is where the Clown Doctors can help.
 They treat children in hospital with medicine of a different kind … doses of fun and laughter!